 A carpet is only as good as the carpet backing, or carpet underlay beneath it.
 The fibres and yarns that make up the backside of your carpet, and help affix it to the subfloor, help determine the comfort, performance, acoustic properties, insulation and resistance to wear that you can expect of your carpet.
-To get the best result from your underlay, while still ensuring cost savings, a good approach is to go with an integrated carpet underlay.
+To get the best result from your carpet underlay, while still ensuring cost savings, a good approach is to go with an integrated carpet underlay.

 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
 In this video, Kim explains why and when you should choose to use an integrated underlay for your carpet project.

-Why do I need carpet underlay?
+Why do I need carpet backing?

 You have many options to choose from when it comes to your underlay, ranging in price, quality and performance features.
 Before you make your selection, though, one of the most important questions you should be asking yourself is whether or not to go with an integrated underlay.

-What is an integrated underlay?
+What is an integrated carpet underlay?

 Carpet underlay is the fibre or yarn that makes up the backside of your carpet and affixes it to the subfloor.
-Generally speaking, underlay is something you purchase in addition to the carpeting you select, and is to be the surface on which your carpet is laid.
+Generally speaking, the carpet underlay is something you purchase in addition to the carpeting you select, and is to be the surface on which your carpet is laid.
 Integrated underlay, however, is a component of the carpet itself.

-With an integrated underlay, rather than having to affix your underlay to the floor and lay your carpet atop it, you can simply affix your carpet directly to the subfloor.
+With an integrated carpet underlay, rather than having to affix your underlay to the floor and lay your carpet atop it, you can simply affix your carpet directly to the subfloor.

-So why should you choose integrated underlay?
+So why should you choose integrated carpet backing?

 Simply put, choosing a carpet with integrated underlay will save you time and money.